varunpoddar7/datasciencecoursera/GCD/ReadMe.txt

-ReadMe.txt: basic overview of the assignment Codebook.md: reference to code chunks to help follow steps from reading and consolidating data, to calculating the mean and re-organizing the dataset run_analysis.R: supporting R code for the submission
+ReadMe.txt: basic overview of the assignment Codebook.md: reference to code chunks to help follow steps from reading and consolidating data, to calculating the mean and re-organizing the dataset run_analysis.R: supporting R code for the submission tidyData.txt: the text output file with data summarized by subject and activity class